 Nevada Northern Railway/Nevada State Railroad Museum - Carson City

 The Nevada Northern Railway looks to generally preserve the history of the state's once profitable copper industry.
 The railroad has been in operation on and off since 1905 although it has not hauled freight since 1986 when the Kennecott Minerals Company turned over much of the property to the White Pine Historical Railroad, which today operates it as the Nevada Northern Railway Museum.
 They offer several different special train rides including BBQ trains, wine trains, charters, the Chocolate Express, and holiday specials.
 Also, between the Nevada Northern and the museum they own nine steam locomotives, five of which are operational (and two of those are original Nevada Northern locomotives).
 Finally, be sure to check out their many pieces of rolling stock and locomotives on display, including several steam locomotives.

 Nevada Southern Railway/Nevada State Railroad Museum - Boulder City

 The Nevada Southern Railway is based in Boulder City, Nevada in the southern region of the state.
 It operates on trackage once owned by a railroad known as the Nevada Southern Railway, a government sponsored operation built to help construct the now-Hoover Dam in the late 1920s through the 1930s.
 Today the railroad offers a number of special train rides and events throughout the year and their coaches are fully climate controlled.
 The organization also houses a collection of rolling stock and locomotives, including three steam locomotives all of which sit on display.

 Virginia & Truckee Railway

-If you are interested in learning more about Nevada train rides, Kalmbach Publishing/Trains Magazine releases their Tourist Trains Guidebook each year, which highlights most such destinations throughout the U.S. and Canada.
+If you are interested in learning more about Nevada train rides and railroad museums, Kalmbach Publishing/Trains Magazine releases their Tourist Trains Guidebook each year, which highlights most such destinations throughout the U.S. and Canada.